The Present Perfect

 1b The present perfect is open-ended

-The present perfect has another interesting property: it's open-ended.
-In other words, it's often used to refer to a particular stage in a process, where it refers to what has been done up to the present moment, but it also makes it clear that the process ISN'T FINISHED and is going to continue.
-Applying this to our example with the coffee, the present perfect not only reports how many cups of coffee we've so far this morning but it implies that you may have more before the morning ends.
+Applying this to our example with the coffee, the present perfect not only reports how many cups of coffee we've so far this morning but also implies that you may have more before the morning ends.
 In other words, it implies that you're not necessarily finished drinking coffee but so far, you've had three cups.

-For instance, in the following snippet, Olga expresses how far she's read by using the present perfect, but it also makes it clear that she intends to continue reading.
+In the following snippet, Olga expresses how far she's read by using the present perfect, but it also makes it clear that she intends to continue reading.

 Ollie invites Olga to check out his new website.